njayakumar3/appcomb-proj/README.md

 ## Structure

-TeX documents are used to create written documents and should be compiled with `pdftex` in the main directory, as provided by your software distributor (e.g. MacTeX or TeX Live).
+TeX documents are used to create pdfs and should be compiled with `pdftex` in the main directory, as provided by your software distributor (e.g. MacTeX or TeX Live).
 Example:

 ``
 pdftex main.tex
 ``

+Note that pdf archives have also been included but may be out of date.